-1. Opening and Welcome
+Opening and Welcome

-Notice of this public hearing was published in the Honolulu Star Advertiser on December 25, 2017, and on the City's Refuse Division website, www.opala.org
+Notice of this public hearing was published in the Honolulu Star Advertiser March 30, 2018, and on the City's Refuse Division website, www.opala.org.

 This public hearing is being held to comply with Conditions 15 and 16 of the State of Hawaii Land Use Commission (LUC) FINDINGS OF FACT, CONCLUSIONS OF LAW, AND DECISION AND ORDER WITH MODIFICATIONS, certified on October 22, 2009, in Docket No. SP09-403 (the LUC Order), which states: